Aluminum Production & Manufacturing Process Explained

 Aluminum is made of other elements because it does not naturally occur in pure form.
 It needs to undergo chemical processes before it can be turned into standard products like foil and food packaging.

-Step 1: Bauxite Mining
+Step 1: The Bauxite Mining Process

 The first step in primary aluminum production is bauxite mining.
 Bauxite is the leading source of aluminum.
 A bauxite rock does not have a specific composition.
 Instead, it contains aluminum minerals along with clay minerals and other insoluble materials such as quartz.
 Bauxite is usually found in the topsoil in tropical and subtropical regions and is abundant in Africa, South America and Oceania.

 Bauxite mining calls for the use of heavy equipment.
 Miners commonly use machines like bulldozers, scrapers, front-end loaders and hydraulic excavators to help with digging.
 Areas rich with bauxite can be restored once the aluminum mining process is complete.

 Bauxite is a type of sedimentary rock featuring traces of aluminum.
 This rock is the world's main source of aluminum, and experts must refine the sedimentary rock to create alumina.

 Most countries have bauxite deep below the earth's surface, but the material is more abundant in tropical zones.
 Aside from Africa and South America, China, India and Indonesia are top providers of bauxite rock.

 Bauxite is primarily used in the aluminum-making industry, but there is a place for the sedimentary rock in the adhesive, cement and chemical fields as well.